Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 ![Game Over PopUp](/assets/images/game_over_popup.png)

----
+--- -->

 ## Validation
 <br>

 ### HTML Validation

-The Rock Paper Scissors game website was tested using W3C Markup Validation to validate the HTML code from the website.
+The Battleships game website was tested using W3C Markup Validation to validate the HTML code from the website.
 The page has passed with no errors or no warnings.
-<details><summary>Home Page</summary>
+<details><summary>Main Page</summary>
 <img src="assets/images/html_validator_result.png">
 </details>